 Recent statistics show that 79% of Americans now shop online, and that number is rapidly growing.
-While online advertising by companies and effective content still play a major role is driving sales, user generated content is also becoming a major aspect of online marketing.
-User generated content encompasses a variety of spheres including social media posts, blogs and product reviews.
+While online advertising by companies and effective content still play a major role in driving sales, user generated content is also becoming a major aspect of online marketing.
+User generated content encompasses a variety of spheres including social media posts, blogs, and product reviews.
 Here are a few reasons why user generated content tools should not be overlooked.

 The modern online consumer is constantly bombarded with a variety of advertisements.
 While these advertisements may be targeted toward consumer interest, many customers still find them irksome.
 Most of the time, the recipient of the advertisement must go through the effort of ignoring or closing the ad in order to go onto what they really want to be doing with their day.
 Furthermore, advertisements often slow down cell phones and tablets.

 Thus, modern consumers have come to view many advertisements as a nuisance rather than a helpful offer.
 To avoid unwanted ads, many consumers have also taken to using ad blockers.
 If your ad is blocked, it will not be seen, essentially a loss for any company that is paying to advertise something that is not reaching consumers.